BestTimesToVisit.com Logo

 Road to Hana Sunrise

 Witness the sunrise paint the lush landscapes of the Road to Hana in vibrant hues.
-Start very early to avoid crowds and traffic, stopping at scenic overlooks like Waikamoi Ridge Trail for breathtaking panoramic views.
+Start very early to avoid crowds and stop at scenic overlooks like Waikamoi Ridge Trail for breathtaking views.
 Pack a picnic breakfast to enjoy amidst the tropical beauty.

 See all 8 things to do →